Is it safe to mix wet and dry food for your dog or cat? Is it even worth mixing the two? Yes–and yes!

 Can I Mix Wet and Dry Pet Food?

 Benefits of Mixing Wet and Dry Pet Food

-Helps With Weight Management
+It Helps With Weight Management.

 Mixing When Your Pet Is on a Prescription Diet

-- For example, if your dog is on dry Hill’s Prescription Diet z/d Skin/Food Sensitivities dry dog food due to a food allergy, you should only mix it with Hill’s Prescription Diet z/d Skin/Food Sensitivities canned dog food, or you run the risk of negating the beneficial effect of the prescription diet.
+- For example, if your pooch is on dry Hill’s Prescription Diet z/d Skin/Food Sensitivities dry dog food due to a food allergy, you should only mix it with Hill’s Prescription Diet z/d Skin/Food Sensitivities canned dog food–or you run the risk of negating the beneficial effect of the prescription diet.

-Similarly, if your cat is on Royal Canin Veterinary Diet Urinary SO canned cat food and your veterinarian says it’s OK to mix in a little dry, Royal Canin Veterinary Diet Urinary SO dry cat food would be your best option.
+- Similarly, if your cat is on Royal Canin Veterinary Diet Urinary SO canned cat food and your veterinarian says it’s OK to mix in a little dry, Royal Canin Veterinary Diet Urinary SO dry cat food would be your best option.

 Mixing in a different type of food, even if it is labeled for weight management or urinary care, could lead to undesirable weight changes or urinary problems.